-Paolo Cavallino is an Economist at the Bank for International Settlements (BIS).
+Paolo Cavallino is a Senior Economist at the Bank for International Settlements (BIS).
 Before joining the BIS he worked at the International Monetary Fund in the Research and African departments.
 His areas of research are international macroeconomics and finance.
 His current work focuses on monetary and exchange rate policies in emerging countries, the determinants of exchange rates, and the role of international financial frictions.

 - Capital flows and foreign exchange intervention, American Economic Journal: Macroeconomics, 2019 Apr; 11(2):127-70.

-- “Fiscal regimes and exchange rates” (with Enrique Alberola, Carlos Cantu, and Nikola Mirkov), BIS Working Papers (forthcoming)
+- Fiscal regimes and exchange rates” (with E Alberola, C Cantu, and N Mirkov), BIS Working Papers, 2021; No 950.

-- “Central banks’ response to COVID-19 in advanced economies” (with Fiorella de Fiore), BIS Bulletin No 21
+- Central banks’ response to COVID-19 in advanced economies (with F De Fiore), BIS Bulletin, 2020; No 21.

-- “FX intervention: goals, strategies and tactics” (with Nikhil Patel), BIS Papers No 104
+- FX intervention: goals, strategies and tactics (with N Patel), BIS Papers, 2019; No 104